VarshiniSankar18/ADSE/README.md

-ADSE is an advertisement trading platform for performing trading between youtubers and small scale business people.
-This project consists of the registration and login page for creators and investors so that this platform can be very effectively used to create revenue for the users.
+ADSE is a web application that has been developed to create collaboration between global influencers with brands .
+The brand people can search for the influencers of their interest in our web application to reach their target audience.